asimlqt/docker-php/README.md

 docker run -d --name php -v "$PWD":/var/www/html asimlqt/php-fpm:8.3
 ```

-# Logging into the container
+# Log into the container

 All the docker images provide an `admin` user to gain access to the container and execute basic commands e.g. `composer` or execute scripts